telerik/winforms-docs/controls/webcam/connect-to-camera-device.md

 3. Initialize the camera device in the control.
 To do this, use the **Initialize** method of the **RadWebCam** control.
 4. Start the web cam control.
 To do this, use the **Start** method of the control.

+>note The manual initialization of RadWebCam should be executed after the control gets loaded.
+For example, you can use the form's Load event.

 {{source=..\SamplesCS\WebCam\WebCamGettingStarted.cs region=SelectDevice}}
 {{source=..\SamplesVB\WebCam\WebCamGettingStarted.vb region=SelectDevice}}